Introduction to Digital Work

 • To do that, it is important to appreciate differences in scientific knowledge, including theories, methods, and evidence.

-• We focus on understanding changes (as an observer), and on applying repertoire of techniques, methods, as well as underlying theory and evidence to shape digital work.
+• We focus on understanding changes as well as underlying theory and evidence to shape digital work, and on applying repertoire of techniques and methods.

 • The course is an opportunity to adapt, test, and refine the methods that work best for you.